mkennedy3000/Weather-Widget/README.md

 ##### How do I...

+######... view my work?
+Just opening index.html in a browser won't work here.
+You need to be running an HTTP server.
+However, don't worry... you don't need to set up and configure a whole Apache instance.
+There are lightweight solutions:

+**Node**
+If you have `node` and `npm` installed, you can install `http-server`

+    npm install -g http-server

+Then, execute `http-server` in the same directory as index.html and navigate to [http://localhost:8080](http://localhost:8080)

+**Python**
+If you have `python` installed, you can run:

+    python -m SimpleHTTPServer 8080

+or, if you're running Python 3:

+    python -m http.server

+As with `node`, run either of these in the same directory as index.html and navigate to [http://localhost:8080](http://localhost:8080)

 ######... use Dojo modules?
 Dojo is a modular toolkit.
 It operates in a manner that is similar to many other programming languages.
 You may be familiar with `import` in Java and Python, `use` and `require` in Perl, `include` in C and its derivatives.
 In general, these are simply methods for pulling additional functionality in to the code that you're writing.